 Tramway Trash: Are you concerned with the amount of trash that is littering the East side of Tramway, from Copper Blvd on north?
 You can make a difference by calling 798-6600 and leaving this message: "Please have DOT clean up the trash along the East side of Tramway."

 Our APS Board Member: On 7 Feb 2017, Elizabeth Armijo was elected as our Board District #6 APS School rep. Runners up were Akhil Abbas and C. Douglas Brown.
-Don Duran is stepping down and Elizabeth will take over as of 1 April 2017.
+Don Duran is stepping down and Elizabeth took over as of April 2017.
 We are in District 7 for CNM and our new rep there is Michael Glennon, former president of CNM.

 Singing Arrow Community Center: Two meetings were held in early February on the proposed Singing Arrow Community Center, located roughly behind Sprouts in the Four Hills Shopping Center.
 Both meetings were held in the Singing Arrow Community Center.
 This project is fully funded and has been announced via several organizations over a period of several years.

 Central Ave Median Landscaping: Our SRNA president Kathleen attended a City Parks and Recreation presentation on the evening of 31 Jan 2017 of suggested plans for plantings of Central medians from Juan Tabo to Tramway.
 Liz Reardon, Landscape Architect, presented her architectural drawings depicting 6 different plans with an array of desert high and low shrubs, perennials, trees and accent trees.
 The presentation and following discussions were well executed, professional and met with approval.
 It was a very enlightening session.
 After attendees agreed on the design and plantings, Liz explained that construction and plantings on the medians is presently scheduled to begin sometime in May and will take 2 1/2 weeks to install.
 All in attendance were very pleased with her expertise and the variety of choices.
 "Our plan is very appealing and the greenery will be evident for all 4 seasons. the project will begin sometime in May and that it will take 2 1/2 months to install.
 Lanes will be blocked and the work will take place from 9 am to 3 pm each work day.